-It is interesting to note that the public is generally unfamiliar with the subtleties of accreditation, certification, and licensing, especially as it relates to holistic medicine practitioners and alternative educators, like Rockwell.
+It is interesting to note that the public is generally unfamiliar with the subtle differences between accreditation, certification, and licensing, especially as it relates to holistic medicine practitioners and alternative educators, like Rockwell.

-Accreditation is truly the crux of contention in the world of herbal studies and natural health.
+Accreditation is truly the quintessential point of contention in the world of herbal studies and natural health.

-This is because everyone wants the most credible education they can get —but accreditation is a complicated subject.
+This is because everyone wants the most credible and thorough education they can get—but accreditation is a complicated subject.

-As a potential student, it can take a lot of time and effort to unravel the truth about it all by yourself.
-Here at Rockwell, we take pride in our unparalleled transparency for schools of this class and type.
-We do our best to explain accreditation so you can make informed decisions.
+As a potential student, it can be quite daunting to start unraveling the truth about it all by yourself.
+Here at Rockwell, we take pride in our unparalleled transparency which can be difficult to find elsewhere in schools of this class and type.
+It is our goal to help serve you on your journey, thus we do our best to explain accreditation so you can make your own informed decisions.

 Breaking Down Conventional Accreditation…

-Prospective students should know that in the United States, there are two mainstream types ofaccreditation that are legitimately sanctioned and approved by the US Department of Education, which include specialized or programic.
+Prospective students should know that in the United States, there are two mainstream types ofaccreditation that are legitimately sanctioned and approved by the US Department of Education, which include specialized or programmatic.

 This is further broken down into national, regional, and sometimes religious.
 You can read more about thosehere.
-Generally speaking, the most significant aspect of accreditation allows conventional, or more mainstream colleges, to qualify for state and federal funding which help to keep large universities running.
+Generally speaking, the most significant aspect of accreditation allows conventional, or more mainstream colleges, to qualify for state and federal funding; this, of course, helps to keep large universities running.

-This type of accreditation guarantees educational requirements are met for certain types of professions that require licensing, such as lawyers and medical doctors —and helps assure that certain general credits are transferable between colleges.
+This type of accreditation guarantees educational requirements are met for certain types of professions that require licensing—such as lawyers and medical doctors.
+Additionally, this accreditation helps assure prospective students that certain general credits are transferable between colleges.

-For this very reason, schools who offer educations within these career fields do not qualify for conventional accreditation as approved by the US Department of Education, —nor do their students qualify for federal student aid.
+For this very reason, schools that offer an education within these naturopathic career fields do not qualify for conventional accreditation as approved by the US Department of Education, nor do their students qualify for federal student aid.

 This leaves one last form of accreditation which is completely unregulated and unsanctioned by the US Department of Education.